Docker » Fundamentals

-Master the core concepts of containerization including images, containers, networking, and the Docker architecture.
+The core concepts of containerization: images, containers, networking, and the Docker architecture.

 Why Docker?
 The Problems It Solves

-Different projects require different versions of libraries, languages, and tools, leading to conflicts and complex virtual environment management.
+• Dependency hell — different projects need different versions of libraries, languages, and tools, forcing complex virtual-environment juggling.

-Code that works perfectly on a developer's laptop fails in production due to OS differences, missing dependencies, or configuration mismatches.
+• Environment parity — code that runs on a laptop fails in production over OS differences, missing dependencies, or config mismatches.

 Essential Docker Commands